The Pandora's Box Problem with Sequential Inspections: Introduction

 Our work relates to several streams of literature in economics, operations research, and computer science.
 We divide them imperfectly into three parts: generalization of the standard problem, Markovian MAB problems, and applications of sequential search.

 \textit{The Pandora's box problem and its variants.} The seminal work of \cite{weitzman1979optimal} led to substantial research on more general and realistic settings.
 For example, \cite{vishwanath1992parallel} consider a generalization with parallel searches, where Pandora can open several boxes simultaneously at a discounted cost.
 The authors identify distributional assumptions under which it is optimal to open boxes according to Weitzman's thresholds. \cite{olszewski2015more} examine a generalization where the objective function depends on all discovered prizes.\endnote{In the standard Pandora's box problem, the objective function is simply the maximum observed prize.} They show that if a threshold-based rule is unconditionally optimal, then the problem is reducible to the standard Pandora's box setting. \cite{boodaghians2020pandora} study a variant of the Pandora's box problem in which precedence constraints are imposed on the inspections of boxes.
-They show that when the precedence constraints are tree-shaped, the optimal policy can still be described as a threshold-based rule. \cite{gibbard2022model} extends the Pandora's box by assuming that the prize is additive and that a two-step sequential inspection reveals the exact value of each part.
-This sequential inspection problem does not capture the tradeoff between cheap and costly inspections, which is the main focus of our work.
+They show that when the precedence constraints are tree-shaped, the optimal policy can still be described as a threshold-based rule. { \cite{gibbard2022model} extend the Pandora's box problem by assuming that the prize is additive and that a two-step sequential inspection reveals the exact value of each part.
+Conceptually, such a model studies how information acquisition should be prioritized when the acquisition process can be broken into multiple steps.
+The model is a special case of the MAB problem \citep{bertsimas1996conservation} that inherits the indexability structure of the optimal policy.
+In contrast, our model attempts to capture a different tradeoff between two information acquisition methods (a cheaper and less precise versus a more expensive and accurate), a characteristic which we show to be challenging analytically and computationally. }